dungeonsdatasubmission/dungeonsdata-neurips2022/README.md

 for more instructions on usage see the accompanying tutorial notebook in this repo.

+## Replicating Experiments

+Code with a `README.md` on how to replicate experiments is available in the `experiment_code` directory.
+This code was developed for use on an internal cluster, and will be tidied up and open sourced in NLE upon full release of the dataset.

 ## Troubleshooting

-If you are having issues laoding the dataset, ensure that the directory structure is as laid out in the docstrings to the `add_*_directory` functions.
+If you are having issues loading the dataset, ensure that the directory structure is as laid out in the docstrings to the `add_*_directory` functions.

 ``` python
 help(nld.add_nledata_directory) # will print docstring